 The Victim Care and Advice Service (VCAS) provides free, independent and confidential support for victims of crime and their families.

-The service runs in Cleveland, County Durham and Darlington.
+VCAS runs in Cleveland, County Durham and Darlington.
 It is delivered by Stockton-based charity Safer Communities on behalf of the Police and Crime Commissioners for Cleveland and Durham.

 - A single point of contact;

-- Support for all victims of crime, who request help – even if the incident has not been reported to the police;
+- Support for all victims, who ask for it – regardless of whether the incident has been reported to the police;

 - Focus on the victims, who have suffered greatest harm.

-Services are tailored to help victims cope with the impact of crime and help them recover from it.
+Services are tailored to help victims cope with the impact of crime as well as to help them recover from it.